 While LinkedIn is a bit different than the other three social channels we discussed, there are some basic functions that are the same across the board, such as commenting on posts or milestones.
 When posting articles and other written content, your connections (as they’re called on the platform), can comment on them.
 Articles are one of the most shared types of content on LinkedIn.
 Studies showed that short content, such as blogs with less than 1,000 words, were the most popular, while long posts consisting of 3,000 words or more were the most shared.
 Don’t forget to include photos and videos, as articles with photos receive much higher click rates.
 One way to do this is to create custom images, such as infographics.
 Unlike other social media channels, posting only promotional or spammy content is not advised on LinkedIn.
 While it may raise brand awareness, it's not necessarily the positive awareness you're trying to generate.
 The idea is to connect to other users with quality and informational content.
 Joining and participating in relevant groups is also beneficial to your brand as it’s easier to find and connect with people in your community or industry.

-Now that you have a better understanding of the social media user bases and what types of content to post, hopefully, it will help simplify the process of creating your social media marketing content and positively move the needle of your brand awareness strategy.
+Now that you have a better understanding of the social media user bases and what types of content to post, hopefully, it will help simplify the process of creating your social media marketing content and positively move the needle of your brand management efforts.

 This article originally appeared on Three Girls Media, was written by Meenah Khosraw from Business2Community, and legally licensed through the NewsCred publisher network.
 Please direct all licensing questions to firstname.lastname@example.org.